From academic tutoring to counseling and healthcare, Champlain is committed to providing the highest quality support to our entire community.

 Champlain mobilized a team of experts and developed a robust plan for students to return to campus safely.
 Thanks to the incredible efforts of this team, the broader Champlain community, and the state of Vermont, Champlain has seen some of the lowest infection rates in the nation.
-In fact, the infection rate on our campus is well below that of the state overall, which is truly remarkable because Vermont has the lowest rate in the country.
-In The New Yorker, environmental writer, Bill McKibben, attributed Vermont’s low infection rate to the neighborliness of its people: “Vermonters entered the pandemic with remarkably high levels of social trust,” he said.
+In fact, the infection rate on our campus is well below that of the state overall.
+In The New Yorker, environmental writer, Bill McKibben, attributed Vermont’s COVID response to the neighborliness of its people: “Vermonters entered the pandemic with remarkably high levels of social trust,” he said.

 Strengths-Based Academic Advising

 Academic advising at Champlain is grounded in the science of positive psychology and positive education.
 We draw on students’ strengths and personal motivation to promote learning and academic success.
 For example, instead of placing a student on academic probation, we support them through academic recovery.

 The SMART (Study, Mentors, and Resource Tutors) Space is the headquarters for our students’ academic success.
 The resources and programs offered through the SMART space are designed to help students meet their educational and career goals through personal academic coaching, program-specific academic tutoring centers, and 24/7 online tutoring.